htranboston/salonbooking/wp-content/plugins/salon-booking-system/readme.txt

 Tags: booking, reservations, barber shop, hair salon, beauty center, spas, scheduling, appointment, availability calendar, booking calendar, online reservation, schedule, PayPal appointment, appointment calendar, booking software, reservation plugin, booking engine, booking plugin
 Requires at least: 4.1
 Tested up to: 5.5
-Stable tag: 4.9.8
+Stable tag: 5.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A complete and easy to manage appointments booking system for busy Salons.
+A complete and easy to manage appointments scheduling system for busy salons.

 == Description ==

-Salon Booking System is a complete and easy to manage appointments booking system to help your business getting more reservations on your website and saving a lot of time with your agenda management tasks.
+Salon Booking System is a complete and easy to manage appointments scheduling system to help your business getting more reservations on your website and saving a lot of time with your agenda management tasks.

 Salon Booking System  is the best solution for: